GenderMagProject/GenderMagRecordersAssistant/README.md

     i) A new extension called ”GenderMag Recorder's Assistant” should be in the top left corner of the extensions.

 3) If you want to run the tool at this point, navigate to the page you wish to perform GenderMag on and click the maroon GenderMag button at the bottom of the screen.
-(See the video at http://gendermag.org for examples of running it.)
+(See the video at http://gendermag.org for examples of running it.
+The link to the video is given in the resources.)

 ## How to Disable GenderMag:
 * To turn off the GenderMag extension navigate back to “Extensions” and uncheck the “Enable” box and uncheck “Developer Mode”.